-- Vaccines will be administered by physicians, local health departments, hospitals, federally qualified health centers, in-home health service providers, and some retail pharmacies.
+- Vaccines are being administered by physicians, local health departments, hospitals, federally qualified health centers, in-home health service providers and some retail pharmacies.
 Eligible people are encouraged to

 - first ask their health care provider if the provider is administering vaccinations;

 - use a local pharmacy or county health department to receive a vaccination.